Eetlijst/feedback/.github/ISSUE_TEMPLATE.md

 <!--

-Note: If you are using www.overleaf.com and have a problem,
-      or if you would like to request a new feature please contact the support team at support@overleaf.com
+Note: If have a problem with your account, you can also contact the support team at info@eetlijst.nl

-      This form should only be used to report bugs in the Community Edition release of Overleaf.
+NEVER share personal information, such as email of password.
+These will be asked privately is neccesary.
 -->

 <!-- BUG REPORT TEMPLATE -->